You did more

 Drop in one thing.
 Done.

 Voice memo.
 Photo.
-One sentence at 9pm.
-A scheduled activity.
-A deadline coming Friday.
-Tag which kid (or the whole family).
-That's the entire input.
+A line at 9pm.
+Tag which kid.
+That's the whole input.

-There when you open it — Sunday, Tuesday, whenever.
-The bits you captured add up to more than you remember.
+Open it whenever.
+It adds up to more than you remember.

 What do I have to show for it?